The Missing Headstone Of David Allis

 |It was been removed & stored.

-David died in 1789 at the age of 68.
-At the time the only cemetery in the parish was the North Bolton Burying Ground on Bamforth Road, established in 1751 and closed in 1851.
-David's first wife Sarah died 8 years earlier in 1781 and was buried next to David's step mother Elisabeth.
-David was buried alongside them and as the last male Allis in the Parish the family name became lost to memory.
+David did not live long after the war and died in 1789 at the age of 69.
+Having no sons his property was divided between his wife and daughters.
+At the time the only cemetery in the parish was the Old North Bolton Burying Ground on Bamforth Road, established in 1751.
+David's first wife Sarah died 8 years earlier in 1781 and was buried next to David's stepmother Elisabeth.
+David was buried next to them.